 CPU: Intel Core i7 – i9 for Heavy USE

-Like everything, computer needs like storage space and RAM can vary, but these are general guidelines for choosing the new PC structured on how you plan to utilize it.
+Like everything, computer needs like storage space and RAM can vary, but these are general guidelines for deciding the new PC structured on how you plan to utilize it.

 If you enjoyed reading this post on ” Windows 10 Start Menu doesn’t work?
 Updated 2021 ” or if it helped you in any way, please feel free to show your support by giving us a share or a like.
 It would mean a lot to us 🙂